 It goes without saying Dean is great.
 It’s a role that’s very similar to the one he played in Rebel Without a Cause: a troubled teen with a dysfunctional relationship to his parents and a girl next door he wins over.
 Like Jim Stark, it’s apparent early on that Cal is not a bad kid, but he’s been told as much so many times that he’s just settled into that role by default.
 When he’s not around his dad getting his wings clipped all the time, we see Cal can be chivalrous and industrious.
 The former is demonstrated when he stands up for his brother’s girlfriend, Abra, at the carnival in the face of a creep.
 The latter by earning back his dad’s lost fortune in a farming venture.
 Unfortunately, Cal’s father has a very narrow idea of what makes a person “good” or “bad” and treats those he perceives as the latter with open condescension.
 Since Cal doesn’t fit his dad’s Biblically-inspired standards, he’s frequently criticized–even in front of others.

 I love the way the dad is portrayed in this story.
 He’s not mean-spirited or overtly abusive, and you can see where he’s coming from at times.
 He says hurtful things to Cal, but apologizes immediately and tries to talk it out.
 He tries to impart morality via the Bible but it comes off as very heavy-handed, and irrelevant to the situation.
 Some of the things he chastises Cal over (throwing ice out a window, stealing some coal-loaders’ chute) are justified but others ( especially trying to pay his dad back) aren’t.
 The dad is not a one-dimensional jerk, but you just want him to get the stick out of his ass and appreciate the way his son is trying to do right.
-At the risk of over-sharing, their dynamic reminded me a lot of myself and my dad.
 It rings true for me as an honest depiction of dysfunctional parent-offspring relationships which don’t reach A Child Called ‘It’ levels yet fall short of The Brady Bunch or Full House.

 Similar to Rebel, my favorite character in this story happens to be a supporting role.
 Abra (played by Julie Harris) is not only the girl-next-door love interest but also a neutral observer to the family’s dysfunction and the one to bring them together in the end.
 My favorite scene in the movie is this one between Cal and Abra, where she imparts some morality to him without a self-flagellating Bible reading.
 This monologue is the lone instance of anyone showing Cal some basic empathy as opposed to a patronizing lecture.
 It’s her endearing attempt to bond with someone she’d previously looked down on, and communicate that she’s in his corner going forward.
 This interaction comes after Cal throws a ton of his dad’s ice out a window, and by relaying a similar incident in her own life, she’s showing Cal that she understands why he did it and that she’s done worse.
 (Abra threw her dad’s ring in the river because she felt as if she were being replaced–just like Cal, she acts up as a result of hurt feelings between herself and her father.)
 This basically sums up the theme of the movie that sometimes we do “bad” things with good intentions, and that kids act out because they don’t feel appreciated at home.